MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 dab update Series --relationship books --target.entity Book --cardinality many
 ```

-which updates the `series` entity - used in the example - to look like the following:
+Which updates the `series` entity - used in the example - to look like the following:

 ```json
 "Series": {